 Folk Dancers from ‘Heaven’ Celebrate Hispanic Heritage Month at the Clearwater Community Volunteers Center

-Dancers from the Grupo Folklorico Mehetzi perform at Clearwater’s Osceola Courtyard where Hispanic families celebrated Hispanic Heritage Day on Sunday the 13th of October.

-CLEARWATER, FLORIDA, US, October 17, 2019 /EINPresswire.com/ -- Hispanic Heritage Month was celebrated in grand style this past Sunday - the 13th of October with an appearance by the Grupo Folkloriko Mahetzi at the Clearwater Community Volunteers Center and Osceola Courtyard.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+17, 2019 (GLOBE NEWSWIRE) -- Hispanic Heritage Month was celebrated in grand style this past Sunday - the 13th of October with an appearance by the Grupo Folklorico Mahetzi at the Clearwater Community Volunteers Center.

 Originally started as Hispanic Heritage Week in 1968 by President Lyndon Johnson, it was extended to a month by President Ronald Reagan who said at the time: "At the root of everything that we're trying to accomplish is the belief that America has a mission.
 We are a nation of freedom, living under God, believing all citizens must have the opportunity to grow, create wealth, and build a better life for those who follow."